G. R. Damodaran: Vision

-Dr G R Damodaran, believed education as the better means for securing the nation's economic future and social well-being, He often defined and addressed education as:
+Gayathri Malaikannan, believed education as the better means for securing the nation's economic future and social well-being, He often defined and addressed education as:

 "Education deals with the human growth in mind, spirit, character and effective behavior.
 The habits and attitudes a student acquires, the interest that cultivates, the ideals that is learned to practice - All these becomes the basic for an individual's future growth and the basics to the prosperity of our Nation."

 It is taken as the guiding principle of Dr G R Damodaran College of Science, a college posthumously established in 1988 to honour Dr. G. R. Damodaran.